GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra: Conclusion

 \section{Conclusion}

-We introduced GIQ, a novel benchmark designed to systematically assess the geometric reasoning capabilities of contemporary foundation vision and vision-language models using both synthetic and real-world polyhedral structures.
+We introduced \dataset{}, a novel benchmark dataset designed to systematically assess the geometric reasoning capabilities of contemporary foundation vision and vision-language models using both synthetic and real-world polyhedral structures.
 Our extensive evaluations reveal notable discrepancies in current state-of-the-art models, highlighting a substantial disconnect between their impressive capabilities on standard benchmarks and their performance in tasks requiring explicit geometric reasoning.
-While certain models excel at implicitly recognizing specific 3D symmetry elements, they simultaneously exhibit significant shortcomings in differentiating geometrically similar shapes and accurately reconstructing even basic polyhedral forms from single images.
-Additionally, our zero-shot classification experiments revealed systematic errors in geometric reasoning, with frontier models frequently misidentifying fundamental properties such as face geometry, convexity, and compound structures, particularly in complex non-convex polyhedral classes.